We are working to develop modern multi-disciplinary teams in primary and community care

 We have produced a short film showcasing a day in the life of a general practice nurse, including the array of activities and procedures their day may include.

-Pharmacists and pharmacy technicians need the knowledge, clinical skills and behaviours required to provide more patient-centred care to deliver the Five Year Forward View.
-We are working with the Royal Pharmaceutical Society, Association of Pharmacy Technicians UK (APTUK), NHS England and other partners and stakeholders to deliver to support this transformation.
+Pharmacists and pharmacy technicians need the knowledge, clinical skills and behaviours required to provide more patient-centred care to deliver the NHS Long Term Plan.
+We are working with the Royal Pharmaceutical Society, Association of Pharmacy Technicians UK (APTUK), NHS England and NHS Improvement, as well as other partners and stakeholders to support this transformation.